VIV1730/Movie-Rental-Analysis/README.md

  4. demographic
  5. categories and language

 While leveraging date from DVD rental store database.
-The dashbooard offers a interactive visualization and analytical support to data drivrn decision making and strategic planning.
+The dashbooard offers a interactive visualization and analytical support to data driven decision making and strategic planning.